Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 Ah, Christmas.
 The most wonderful time of the year.
 'Tis the season to be jolly, deck the halls, rock around the Christmas tree, and have yourself a merry little Christmas.

-Many of us listen to the joyous Christmas tunes in preparation for the big day, but did you know some of the melodies hide depressing truths?
+Many of us listen to our radio's joyous Christmas tunes in preparation for the big day, but on close inspection, a surprising number of these melodies hide depressing truths.
 Don't believe me?
 Let's take a look at five disturbing implications of classic Christmas music!

 1. I Saw Mommy Kissing (Actual) Santa Claus

 Believe it or not, many goofballs (not me, of course) debate what actually transpires in "I Saw Mommy Kissing Santa Claus."
 Basically, we have two possibilities.
 Either it was just the dad dressed up as Santa, and the kid mistook him for the real one, or Santa was actually there, marking both him and the mom as cheaters.
 Crazy, right?
 Well.. maybe.

 The child describes Santa as having a white beard, which sure sounds like the genuine article.
 Skeptics would argue that this is just a part of the father's disguise, but something smells fishy.
 A Santa outfit donned during a time when your child is asleep?
 Why would you dress up when you don't plan on any youth seeing you?

 - He dressed up as Santa (including beard) despite not planning to be around any children.

 - The child would have to not recognize the dad, again implying a rather convincing disguise.